 Invalid Term: Invalid terms are those lexical units (words or phrases) that do not specify a key concept in the domain.
 These lexical units are generic words and phrases in the language.
-Any prepositional phrases, incomplete lexical units that signify terms, etc. are also considered as an invalid term.
+Any prepositional phrases, incomplete lexical units that signify terms, etc. are also considered as invalid terms.
 For example, in our task, the following are most probably not terms:

-- \boldsymbol{X} engineering
+- X engineering

-- $\pmb{\mathsf{X}}$ that the
+- X that the

-- $\pmb{\mathsf{X}}$ information access
+- X information access

-- ✗ language dialogue
+- X language dialogue

-- $\pmb{\times}$ for a statistical machine translation
+- X for a statistical machine translation

-See also the given tips at the end of document.
+See also the tips given at the end of document.